 Before heading back to the airport, take a final five-minute walk to Harney and Sons Fine Teas, a family-owned tea company dating back three generations.
 Take home some of the hand-blended loose-leaf teas on offer (over 300 kinds) made with ingredients from all over the world.
 Stay for a cup on-site or take it to-go if you’re short on time.

-You’ve got a lot more time to work with when you have a 12-hour layover so you can plan some more time-consuming activities in advance.
+Since you’ve got a lot more time to work with when you have a 12-hour layover at JFK or LaGuardia, you can plan some more time-consuming activities in advance.

 End the evening (or late afternoon depending on your schedule) with a libation at the Rum House.
 The original bar, which opened in the 1970s, was previously a dingy watering hole, yet it was still a steadfast favorite of theatergoers and Broadway performers alike.